Expert's opinion

 Gluten Free Mediterranean Food

 Since the Mediterranean diet is focused on eating fresh, whole foods, you will likely make many of your meals yourself.
-Making your own meals is a great way to ensure your food is gluten-safe.
+Making your meals is a great way to ensure your food is gluten-safe.

 Here is a list of foods commonly eaten on the Mediterranean diet that are without gluten: